-Last year The FA launched ‘21 Days of Positivity’ with the aim of sharing positive hints, tips and challenges with youth coaches across the country, and the sign-up window for the 2020 campaign is now open until Friday 17th January.
+Grassroots youth football coaches in Essex can sign-up for ‘21 Days of Positivity’ in the New Year aiming to share positive hints, tips and challenges across the country, with the window for the 2020 campaign open until Friday 17th January.

 21 days is the time it takes to form a habit and the ideal amount of time for a coach to understand themselves and their club and begin to find the best methods to use for their coaching style.
 Every coach who completes the 21 Days will receive one hour towards their Continued Professional Development (CPD) and be in with a chance to win a Respect branded asset pack.

 For three weeks from the 20th January, there will be a mixture of information, hints, tips and suggested actions to take to strengthen relationships with teams and help to create a long-lasting positive environment for them to continue to enjoy the game for many years to come.

 This is also a perfect opportunity to get parents more involved in the game, teaching them how to adapt their behaviour and help create a more positive environment on the touchline for their children.
 The FA want everyone to get back the core reason people all play, coach and watch football - the love of the game.